LEVEL IN SURGE TENGINE COOLANT SYSTEM GOES DOWN

 2007 Chevrolet Optra • 42,000 miles

-Noticed some faint smoke blowing in from the a/c vents pulled over and vented the surge tank and noticed that level for the coolant was at the bottom of the surge tank. no where close to the min/max level on the tank.
+Why would the level in my surge tank for my engine coolant system go down after the car is started and running?
+Noticed some faint smoke blowing in from the a/c vents pulled over and vented the surge tank and noticed that level for the coolant was at the bottom of the surge tank.
+No where close to the min/max level on the tank.

 The level is supposed to move up and down with temp but if it's losing average or cold level, then you need to pressure test the system for leaks.